 The high knee to lateral lunge literally kicks the side-to-side (lateral) lunge up a notch.
 For the lower body, your quads and hamstrings get the most benefit, but the diagonal you form with the high knee warms up your abs, too.
 This exercise is a fresh way to warm up your body and get your blood flowing.
 Crank up the tunes, and give it a shot!

-Track your lunges and more when you sign up for our annual PRO plan.
+Track your lunges and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!